pengfei99/DataCatalogPlayGround/README.md

    etc. Unlike Atlas user can use all description to filter data.
 2. Datahub provides lineage metadata, but they collect the lineage metadata only for task lineage.
 So we don't have all the information about produced data.
 As a result, we can't really search a data by lineage.

+## New comer

+[Open-metadata](https://github.com/open-metadata/OpenMetadata) looks very promising.
+It has all the feature as Atlas.
+It supports k8s officially ([helm chart](https://docs.open-metadata.org/deployment/kubernetes) provided).
+Need to test it with more details and add it to the score board.